ItalianoFrançaisDeutschEnglish

 The prevailing narrative remains the counterfactual, historical one: poverty is archaic, wealth is modern.
 Yet anthropological research over the past fifty years tells a different story.
 Ancient and so-called “primitive” societies—each distinct, and none paradisiacal (the idea of a conflict-free, power-free, violence-free world is merely an ideological caricature of the noble savage)—were labeled “poor,” yet they embodied an economy of abundance: ample free time, non-commodified relationships, trust in life’s spontaneous reproduction, and vibrant creativity.
 In contrast, modern societies exhibit a supposed opulence that is, in fact, a radical form of deprivation—relational, existential, and experiential—driven by engineered scarcity, systemic competition, compulsive productivity, and the inability to pause.

-Index Anthology Henry David Thoreau, Marshall Sahlins, Jean Baudrillard, Guy Debord, Juliet B. Schor, Jaime Semprun, D. Graeber & D. Wengrow
+Index Anthology Henry David Thoreau, Marshall Sahlins, Jean Baudrillard, Guy Debord, Jaime Semprun, Juliet B. Schor, D. Graeber & D. Wengrow

 1.2.
 Evanescence of Immediacy and Loss of the Simple.